 All submissions regulated by the plan of development process must include a site-specific RPA delineation if an RPA exists on the site.
-The site-specific RPA delineation will be reviewed for compliance with the minimum lot size requirements for new lots (§ 61-8; see Section 4.3) as well as to determine if an exception request is required for the proposed development.
-In accordance with § 61-5, ephemeral, intermittent and perennial streams are protected by RPA in Arlington County.
-The site-specific boundaries of the RPA must be identified by the applicant and approved by County staff.
-The site-specific delineation of RPA boundaries must be conducted in accordance with the Resource Protection Area: Onsite Buffer Area Delineation guidance document provided by the Virginia Department of Environmental Quality (DEQ) The location of this boundary on all submitted plans must be performed by a professional land surveyor according to accepted surveying techniques.
+The site-specific RPA boundary must be delineated by the applicant based upon the existing site conditions and approved by the County.
+The site-specific RPA delineation will be reviewed relative to the proposed development to determine compliance with the minimum lot size requirements for new lots (§ 61-8; see Section 4.3), identify if an exception is required for existing lots, and evaluate water quality impacts and required mitigation.

+The site-specific delineation of RPA boundaries must be conducted in accordance with the Resource Protection Area: Onsite Buffer Area Delineation and, if applicable, Resource Protection Area: Nontidal Wetlands guidance documents provided by the Virginia Department of

+Environmental Quality (DEQ).
+The County recommends and may require, on a case-by-case basis, RPA delineations to be undertaken by a qualified professional experienced or certified in stream or wetland ecology, wetlands delineation, hydrology, or hydrogeology.
+For projects subject to state or federal wetlands permitting as well as for any project, excepting on a case-by-case basis single-family home projects, requiring a major WQIA (due to disturbance of 5,000 square feet or greater in the RPA or encroachment within the 50 feet adjacent to a stream or wetland) a professional wetland delineation is required.
+The wetland delineation verified by DEQ or the U.S. Army Corps of Engineers should be used as the basis for the RPA delineation and the report must be submitted to the County.
+The location of the RPA boundary on all submitted plans must be performed by a professional land surveyor according to accepted surveying techniques.
 An exception is made for plans involving <2,500 square feet of land disturbance (a delineation procedure for these sites is in Section 4.7).
+In all cases, the submission should include a certification to identify key details about the delineation and confirm that the delineation is accurate and complete.

+Arlington has chosen to exercise its discretion under the other lands provision in the state regulations (9VAC 25-830-80(B)(4)) to further protect local water quality.
+All mapped natural and manmade channels are protected by RPA including those with intermittent and ephemeral flow (§ 61-5.B.1.e).
 All steep slopes of 25 percent or greater contiguous to the minimum 100' RPA boundary must also be delineated on the site plans.
 The RPA boundary is extended to include these contiguous slopes.
 Slopes adjacent to the minimum 100-foot RPA boundary must be surveyed in the field by a professional land surveyor according to accepted surveying techniques (except for plans involving <2,500 square feet of land disturbance).

-In accordance with § 61-12.B.1, which requires a Water Quality Impact Assessment for disturbance of slopes greater than or equal to 15 percent located adjacent to the landward boundary of the RPA buffer, such slopes must also be delineated on the site plans as described in the preceding paragraph.
+In accordance with § 61-12.B.1, slopes greater than or equal to 15 percent located adjacent to the landward boundary of the RPA buffer must be delineated on the site plans as described in the preceding paragraph at the request of the County.

-The field-determined RPA boundary must be shown on the existing conditions plan, the grading plan, the erosion and sediment control plan, the stormwater management plan, the landscape conservation plan; and on any RPA specific plan sheets.
-The name and license number of the professional surveyor who performs the site-specific RPA delineation must be provided on the plan, along with the date of survey and any of relevant information about the survey methodology.
+The field-determined RPA boundary must be shown on the existing conditions plan, the grading plan, the erosion and sediment control plan, the stormwater management plan, the landscape conservation plan, and on any RPA specific plan sheets.
+The name and license number of the professional surveyor who performs the site-specific RPA delineation must be provided on the plan, along with the date of survey and relevant information about the survey methodology.

-4.4.2 Water Quality Impact Assessments
+4.4.2 Water Quality Impact Assessment